-Mating surfaces and bolting must be evaluated for When resistance values show a large variance, bussing potential corrosion and if necessary covered with can be removed from the identified circuit to isolate the a rustpreventative suited for the materials and as underperforming element(s).
-An open circuit element can recommended by the manufacturer. be 'un-bussed' from the circuit so that operation can continue.
-While the legs of the circuit may be unbalance, A new gasket should be used when re-installing heater. this will not affect heater operation outside of the Retighten bolt connections per guidelines in Appendix D. reduced power output.
-If desired, the unit can be sent Each heating application is unique.
-Users are back to the manufacturer for element replacement at an encouraged to reduce the time between maintenance appropriate time. intervals for more severe applications.
+When resistance values show a large variance, bussing can be removed from the identified circuit to isolate the underperforming element(s).
+An open circuit element can be 'un-bussed' from the circuit so that operation can continue.
+While the legs of the circuit may be unbalance, this will not affect heater operation outside of the reduced power output.
+If desired, the unit can be sent back to the manufacturer for element replacement at an appropriate time.